sebringj/easyfoo/README.md

 ## Batches too, Biyatch

 Want to serve that holiday greeting around the right time or launch that product campaign between here and there.
 You got it, bro.
+Scheduling is built in.

 Don't make it hard.
 Make it easy, foo.